zbigdogz/Voxima-SkyrimVoiceControl/README.md

   Most commands shown here have many variations to them to help them feel more natural.
 To see all variations, look at the mods files

 ## Setup From the Beginning WIP
+This is the overall process we followed to get everything ready so we could develop and subsequently use Voxima.
+Feel free to make your own adjustments based on your preferences.

+1. Install Skyrim.
+Voxima is compatible with:
+   - Flatrim version XYZ
+   - SkyrimVR version XYZ
-1. Get Skyrim game, making sure to install it outside of Program Files WIP
+   - Install outside of Program Files?
+2. Install Skyrim Creation Kit:
+   - Where is it found?
+   - Any version dependency?
-2. Get Creation Kit, making sure to install it outside of Program Files WIP
+   - Install outside of Program Files?
 3. Download [Visual Studio](https://visualstudio.microsoft.com/) (the free Community edition is fine)
 4. Clone [vcpkg](https://github.com/microsoft/vcpkg) (we used Github Desktop to facilitate this)
    - Go into the `vcpkg` folder and run `bootstrap-vcpkg.bat`.
 This should create a `vcpkg.exe` file.